ebrandi/FDD-book/content/chapters/part1/chapter-04.md

 * The build system compiles all the source files, and the linker connects calls to the correct function bodies.
 * The kernel can call these functions without knowing how they work internally; it only needs the prototypes.

-Understanding how the kernel uses your driver’s function prototypes is more than just a formality; it’s a safeguard for correctness and stability.
+Understanding how the kernel uses your driver's function prototypes is more than just a formality; it's a safeguard for correctness and stability.
 In kernel programming, even a slight mismatch between a declaration and a definition can lead to build failures or unpredictable runtime behaviour.
-That’s why experienced FreeBSD developers follow a few best practices to keep their prototypes clean, consistent, and easy to maintain.
-Let’s go over some of those tips next.
+That's why experienced FreeBSD developers follow a few best practices to keep their prototypes clean, consistent, and easy to maintain.
+Let's go over some of those tips next.

 ### Tip for Kernel Code

-When you start writing FreeBSD drivers, function prototypes aren’t just a formality; they’re a key part of keeping your code organised and error-free in a large, multi-file project.
+When you start writing FreeBSD drivers, function prototypes aren't just a formality; they're a key part of keeping your code organised and error-free in a large, multi-file project.
 In the kernel, where functions are often called from deep within the system, a mismatch between a declaration and its definition can cause build failures or subtle bugs that are hard to track down.

 To avoid problems and keep your headers clean:

 * **Always match parameter types exactly** between the declaration and the definition; the return type, parameter list, and order must be identical.
-* **Include qualifiers like `const` and `*` consistently** so you don’t accidentally change how parameters are treated between the declaration and the definition.
+* **Include qualifiers like `const` and `*` consistently** so you don't accidentally change how parameters are treated between the declaration and the definition.
-* **Group related prototypes together** in header files so they’re easy to find.
+* **Group related prototypes together** in header files so they're easy to find.
 For example, put all initialisation functions in one section, and hardware access functions in another.

 Function prototypes may seem like a small detail in C, but they are the glue that holds multi-file projects and especially kernel code together.
 By declaring your functions before they are used, you give the compiler the information it needs to catch mistakes early, keep your code organised, and allow different parts of a program to communicate cleanly.

 In FreeBSD driver development, well-structured prototypes in header files enable the kernel to interact with your driver reliably, without knowing its internal details.
 Mastering this habit now is non-negotiable if you want to write stable, maintainable drivers.

-In the next section, we’ll explore real examples from the FreeBSD source tree to see exactly how prototypes are used throughout the kernel, from core subsystems to actual device drivers.
-This will not only reinforce what you’ve learned here, but also help you recognise the patterns and conventions that experienced FreeBSD developers follow every day.
+In the next section, we'll explore real examples from the FreeBSD source tree to see exactly how prototypes are used throughout the kernel, from core subsystems to actual device drivers.
+This will not only reinforce what you've learned here, but also help you recognise the patterns and conventions that experienced FreeBSD developers follow every day.

 ### Real Example from the FreeBSD 14.3 Source Tree: `device_printf()`

-Now that you understand how function declarations and definitions work, let’s walk through a concrete example from the FreeBSD kernel.
+Now that you understand how function declarations and definitions work, let's walk through a concrete example from the FreeBSD kernel.
 We will follow `device_printf()` from its prototype in a header, to its definition in the kernel source, and finally to a real driver that calls it during initialisation.
 This shows the full path a function takes in real code and why prototypes are critical in driver development.

 **1) Prototype — where it is declared**

-The `device_printf()` function is declared in the FreeBSD kernel’s bus interface header `sys/sys/bus.h`.
+The `device_printf()` function is declared in the FreeBSD kernel's bus interface header `sys/sys/bus.h`.
 Any driver source that includes this header can call it safely because the compiler knows its signature in advance.

 ```c
 int	device_printf(device_t dev, const char *, ...) __printflike(2, 3);